Status: 12 September 2020 - Tested and have completed doing two "large" physical disk dumps to Virtual Mac using "sheep_net" kernel module.

 If you want your Macintosh to be able to expose itself as an AppleTalk file server, then the default slirp network will not work.
 Slirp acts like a NAT firewall, which means it blocks all incoming requests.
 This is where "sheep_net" comes in.

 "sheep_net" relies on a kernel module which lets the emulator get access to the network interface, avoiding having a NAT layer in place.
 This means the emulator can now use AppleTalk and TCP/IP protocols and you can do things like set up your emulator to act as a CIF or NFS to Apple File Protocol (AFP) over AppleTalk gateway.

 Why would this be helpful ?
 Well if you have some actual real vintage Mac's then then it is useful to be able to get files on and off them and preserve your collection of vintage applications.
-Your could also achieve the same thing with netatalk (v2), but this involves more configuration than using the emulator.
+You can also achieve the same thing with netatalk (v2), but this involves more configuration than using the emulator.